vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/photo-swipe.md

 ## Customize Config

-You can check the [plugin documentation][photo-swipe] for advanced configuration.
+You can check the <ProjectLink name="photo-swipe">plugin documentation</ProjectLink> for advanced configuration.

 ## Demo